kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Recap of group-to-group differences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have already seen in the `univariate statistics section <http://stats4.eng.mcmaster.ca/wiki/Review_of_univariate_statistics>`_ how to analyze this sort of data.
+We have already seen in the `univariate statistics section <SECTION-univariate-review>`_ how to analyze this sort of data.
 We first calculate a pooled variance, then a :math:`z`-value, and finally a confidence interval based on this :math:`z`.

 .. math::
 	s_P^2 &= \frac{(n_A -1) s_A^2 + (n_B-1)s_B^2}{n_A - 1 + n_B - 1}\\